GeorgeSchiro/GoPcBackup/README.md

     it will be recreated from the content found in -BackupBeginScriptHelp (see above).

+-BackupBeginScriptTimeoutMins=5

+    This determines how many minutes the "backup begin" script will be permitted to run before throwing a timeout error.

 -BackupDoneScriptEnabled=True

     Set this switch False to skip running the "backup done" script.